Awaiseee/E-Commerce-Web/README.md

 Overview:

-DazzleBay is a sophisticated web-based e-commerce platform developed using Flask, HTML, CSS, Bootstrap, JavaScript, jQuery, and MongoDB.
+DazzleBay is an innovative web-based e-commerce platform developed using Flask, HTML, CSS, Bootstrap, JavaScript, jQuery, and MongoDB.
 It offers users a convenient way to purchase a variety of products from watches and clothes to perfumes and more, all from the comfort of their homes.

 Features: